Self-Advocacy Role in Leadership

 Rights

-Individuals with intellectual and other developmental disabilities are first and foremost citizens and as such are entitled to all of the fundamental rights, both explicit and implied, that are guaranteed to, and enjoyed by all people under the Constitution of the United States.
-They have the right to opportunities that enable them to make choices for themselves and to exert a measure of control over their physical and social environment, without regard to race, gender, sexual orientation, national origin or incarceration.
+Persons with intellectual and other developmental disabilities are first and foremost people.
+As such, are entitled to all of the fundamental rights.
+They have the right to opportunities that enable them to make choices for themselves and to exert a measure of control over their physical and social environment, without regard to race, gender, sexual orientation, age, ability, national origin or incarceration.
 It should be recognized that they may need some accommodations and supports to enable them to exercise these rights and inherent responsibilities.

 It is The Arc New York’s position that fundamental rights include but not be limited to the right:

-• To acquire and maintain adequate financial resources for independent living.
+• To acquire and maintain adequate financial resources for independent or supported living.

 • To full information and access to appropriate childcare and parenting skills while the decision to have children is being considered and access to ongoing supports and services once the decision to become a parent has been made.